 - Consider making a one-off investment by booking a House of Colour Style class.

-- Recruit an honest (but kind) friend to give you feedback on fit and style – or book a session with me!
+- When decluttering, recruit an honest (but kind) friend to give you feedback on fit and style – or book a session with me!

 - Group in categories eg. trousers/ tops and tackle one category at a time.

 - Try things on.
 Yes, especially the things you haven’t worn in ages- there’s a reason…

 - Ask yourself my favourite question- would you buy this item again RIGHT NOW?
 If not, let it go.

 - Review your wardrobe for duplicates (multiple black t-shirts?) and make a note of any gaps.